panoply/syncify/readme.md

 # Syncify

-A lightning fast node equivalent shopify [theme kit](https://shopify.github.io/themekit/) tool.
-Supports watching, uploading and downloading of Shopify theme files to multiple storefronts.
-It provides a concise and clear log interface, custom file transit control, metafield sync and much more!
+A lightning fast, superior alternative, node equivalent Shopify [theme kit](https://shopify.github.io/themekit/) tool.
+Syncify provides watch, upload, download and metafield sync capabilities to and from multiple storefronts and themes.

-### Features
+### Key Features

-- Upload to multiple storefronts and/or themes
+- Uploads to multiple storefronts and/or themes.
 - Supports HTML + Liquid minification
-- Global JSON file based metafield sync
+- Provides an elegant directory + JSON file metafields sync approach
-- Lightweight, extensible and mature
+- Fast, lightweight, extensible and scalable.
+- Simple `package.json` and `.env` based configuration
+- Clear, concise and informative logging.

 ### Why?

-Because Shopify maintained tooling is utter garbage.
-The likelihood of a project maintained by the Shopify team lasting longer than 12 months is slim.
+Shopify maintained tooling is a fucking mess.
+The likelihood of a project maintained by the Shopify team lasting longer than 12 months or better yet a project that simply works without having to install 100 Ruby gems is a rarity.
 This module is fast and flexible.
-It will not lock you into some poorly thought through workflow or theme development apparatus that is common with Shopify.
+It will not lock you into some poorly thought through workflow and setup apparatus.

-### Use case?
+### Use case

 The main purpose of Syncify is to watch a specified directory for file changes.
 When changes are detected Syncify will determine what action took place and publish (upload) them to store theme/s.
 It provides watch, upload, download and metafield sync capabilities.